-- Advice on compliance with the privacy and data protection regulations of organizations, institutions, companies or corporations.
+- Advice on compliance with privacy and data protection regulations for organisations, institutions, companies or corporations.

-- Information and advice to the data controller and employees with access to data about their obligations.
+- Information and advice to the data processor and employees with access to data on their obligations under the GDPR.

-- Supervision of the implementation and application of the company’s policies regarding personal data protection
+- Supervision of the implementation and application of the company’s policies on personal data protection.

-- Allocation of responsibilities and training of personnel involved in processing data and processing operations.
+- Assignment of responsibilities and training of personnel involved in data processing operations.